Onboarding With STEPS

 For guidance on establishing a strong induction process, see our article, Successful Inductions.

-How to Use STEPS Onboarding
+How to Use the STEPS Onboarding Framework

 Despite its name, STEPS is not a linear process, and most parts of it happen side by side.
 But each aspect is designed to assess something slightly different, to paint a full picture of how new starters are getting on.

 This is about ensuring that your new people feel welcome and comfortable in your organization, in their team, and in their new job as a whole.
-It includes the formal induction process, where they'll get essential information about the inner workings of the company and their role.
+It includes the formal induction process, where they'll get essential information about the inner workings of the organization and their role.

 The Settle stage also involves helping them to form connections with others across the organization, especially those they'll be working with closely.
 This could mean arranging a "welcome breakfast" in their honor, setting up key meetings, or just introducing them to people online.